G-Core/product-documentation/documentation/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-the-entire-site.md

 <img src="https://assets.gcore.pro/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-the-entire-site/13050764764177.png" alt="mceclip5.png" width="80%">

-**Note**: The Name Servers can change.
+**Note**: The name servers can change.
 The current values will be specified on the wizard page.

 Remember that the name server change can take up to 24 hours.